dGs-/WAPT-Documentation/source/waptserver-install/windows/index.rst

   Choose the language for WAPT

-* accept the GNU Public License and click on :guilabel:`Next` to go on to the next step;
+* accept the GNU Public License and click on :guilabel:`Next` to go to the next step;

 .. figure:: windows-accept-wapt-license.png
   :align: center